Extending edge-colorings of distance-2 matchings in the hypercube: Proof of Theorem

 The resulting graph $G'$ is bipartite and has maximum degree at most $\Delta(G)$.
 Moreover, we delete at most two colors from the color list of each edge, so if $m > 1$, then every color list contains at least $\Delta(G)$ colors.
 If the color list of an edge contains fewer than $\Delta(G)$ colors (which can only occur when $m=1$), then both of its endpoints are incident to a removed edge by the distance condition and hence each has degree at most $\Delta(G) - 1$.
 By Theorem~\ref{Kostochka}, $G'$ admits a proper list edge-coloring from these lists.
 This coloring of $E(G')$ can then be extended by incorporating the prescribed colors, yielding a coloring of $E(G)$ in all copies of $G$ within the Cartesian product.

 Since the set of colors assigned to the edges incident to $u$ is the same in all copies of $G$, there are always $2m-1$ colors remaining to color the edges of the complete graph induced by the vertices $(u,a_i) \quad 1 \leq i \leq 2m$.
 This suffices, as it is known that $\chi'(K_{2m})=2m-1$.
 If one of the edges of this complete graph has a prescribed color, then that color must be among the remaining available colors, so we can ensure that the prescribed edge receives its prescribed color.
-Therefore, the final edge-coloring is admissible. \end{proof}
+Therefore, the final edge-coloring is proper and is an extension of the precoloring. \end{proof}